Insurance Analytics Use Cases | The Rise of InsurTechs

 Similar to the arrival of Kayak, Expedia, Priceline, and other flight-discovery engines in the airline space, insurance is seeing the new discovery and distribution channels from the likes of AskKodiak, Compare.com, Policy Genius, and many others.
 The industry is so big and has so many verticals that it’s likely you will find a niche ‘Kayak-like’ company in each.
 A common thread among these new players is that they focused on providing seamless digital experiences as a core competitive advantage when selling into new or underserved markets.

 Enhancements to the customer experience didn’t stop with discovery, however.
 The rapid rise of the ‘on-demand economy’ made instant gratification a must-have.
-Because of that, automated underwriting leaped up the priority list.
-The problem was, unlike the newcomers, most incumbent carriers weren’t set up from an operational & architecture perspective to collect & act on the relevant customer data needed to support accelerated underwriting and deliver superior digital experiences these customers had come to expect.
+Because of that, automated underwriting leaped up the priority list along with finding insurance underwriting analytics software.
+The problem was, unlike the newcomers, most incumbent carriers weren’t set up from an operational & architecture perspective to collect and act on the relevant customer data needed to support accelerated underwriting and deliver superior digital experiences these customers had come to expect.

 With that said, and given the fact that most insurers realized the growing importance of a sophisticated data strategy, instead of trying to reinvent themselves, they enlisted the help of 3rd party experts and partners…InsurTechs.